Safe Reinforcement Learning Using Black-Box Reachability Analysis: Introduction

 \subsection{Proposed Method and Contributions}

-We propose a Black-box Reachability-based Safety Layer (BRSL), illustrated in Fig.~\ref{fig:framework}, to enable strict safety guarantees for RL in an entirely data-driven way, addressing the above challenges of lacking robot and environment models \emph{a priori} and of enforcing safety for uncertain systems.
-BRSL enforces safety by computing a system's forward reachable set, which is the union of all trajectories that the system can realize within a finite or infinite time when starting from a bounded set of initial states, subject to a set of possible input signals \cite{conf:reach1984}.
-Then, if the reachable set does not intersect with unsafe sets, the system is verified as safe \cite{kousik2020bridging,leung2020infusing,althoffphdthesis}.
+\tb{We propose a Black-box Reachability-based Safety Layer (BRSL), illustrated in Fig.~\ref{fig:framework}, to enable strict safety guarantees for RL in an entirely data-driven way, addressing the above challenges of lacking robot and environment models \emph{a priori} and of enforcing safety for uncertain systems.
+We note that the main advantage of BRSL is the use of data-driven methods to provide safety guarantees for black-box system dynamics.} BRSL enforces safety by computing a system's forward reachable set, which is the union of all trajectories that the system can realize within a finite or infinite time when starting from a bounded set of initial states, subject to a set of possible input signals \cite{conf:reach1984}.
+Then, if the reachable set does not intersect with unsafe sets, the system is verified as safe, following similar arguments as in \cite{kousik2020bridging,leung2020infusing,althoffphdthesis}.

 \textbf{Limitations.} Our method requires an approximation for the upper bound of a system's Lipschitz constant, similar to \cite{LewEtAl2021,koller2018learning,alanwar2020data_conf}.
 This results in a curse of dimensionality with respect to number of samples required to approximate the constant; note other sampling-based approaches scale similarly \cite{LewEtAl2021,conf:modelBasedReachRL}.
 Furthermore, we focus on a discrete-time setting, assume our robot can brake to a stop, and assume accurate perception of the robot's surroundings.
 We leave continuous-time (which can be addressed with similar reachability methods to ours \cite{conf:modelBasedReachRL,althoffphdthesis}) and perception uncertainty to future work.